alsonick/notnick.io/data/notes/how-i-learn-programming.md

 Learning to code can be a challenging endeavour, especially if you don't already have a computer science background.
 There's so many fields in software engineering such as web development, mobile development, machine learning, AI and so much more.

-So before learning to code ask yourself what field in software engineering interests me the most, here's a list of all the fields and positions that you could persue:
+So before learning to code ask yourself what field in software engineering interests me the most, here's a list of all the fields and positions that you could pursue:

-- Web Development (frontnend or backend)
+- Web Development (frontend or backend)
 - Mobile Development (iOS or Android)
 - Machine Learning
 - Game Development